aadhyabansal/Virtual-Mouse-/README.md

 # Virtual-Mouse
-This project implements a **Virtual Mouse system** that allows users to control mouse movements and clicks using **hand gestures**, without touching a physical mouse.
+This project implements a *Virtual Mouse system* that allows users to control mouse movements and clicks using hand gestures, without touching a physical mouse.
 It uses computer vision techniques and external Python libraries to track hand landmarks in real time through a webcam.

-##  Features
+##  Features:
 - Control mouse cursor using hand movement.
 - Perform actions like left click, right click, double click, and screenshot using finger gestures.
 - Real-time hand tracking using webcam.
 - Touchless and intuitive user interaction.

-##  Tech Stack & Libraries
+##  Tech Stack & Libraries:
 - Python
 - OpenCV
 - MediaPipe
 - PyAutoGUI
 - NumPy

-> The entire implementation is done in a **Jupyter Notebook (.ipynb)**.
+The implementation is provided in a Python Notebook (`.ipynb`) file.

-## How It Works
+## How It Works:
 - Webcam captures live video feed.
 - Hand landmarks are detected using MediaPipe.
 - Finger positions are mapped to screen coordinates.
 - Mouse movement and clicks are simulated using PyAutoGUI.

-## Project Structure
+## Project Structure:
 ```text
 Virtual-Mouse/
 │